svnm/react-router-webpack-example/README.md

 # [react-router-webpack-example](https://github.com/StevenIseki/react-router-webpack-example)

-An extremely minimal example of using react router, webpack and styled components in production with universal rendering and in development with live reloading...
+An extremely minimal example of using react router, webpack and styled components in development with live reloading...

-Styled components server rendering setup inspired by Dennis Brotzky [guide-to-server-side-rendering-react-with-styled-components](https://medium.com/styled-components/the-simple-guide-to-server-side-rendering-react-with-styled-components-d31c6b2b8fbf)

 ![](images/react.png)
 ![](images/styled-components.png)